 Before starting this event you must read, understand and agree to these rules!
 If you choose to break or ignore these rules, you will not be permitted to participate in future events.

 Many of the roads are challenging and technical, especially after passing through the town of Occidental.
 Be extremely careful riding your bicycle.
 There are places along all of the available routes where people have injured themselves very badly because they have gone into a turn too fast or had a lapse in their attention.
-If you do not slow yourself soon enough before turns you could find yourself descending some sections of road well beyond the speed limit.
+If you do not slow yourself soon enough before turns, you could find yourself descending some sections of road well beyond the speed limit.
 This is not safe.
 The turns on these roads are very sharp, very sudden, and occasionally have a decreasing radius (that means they get steeper and harder as you enter them).
-They are also rugged, with have potholes and cattle guards that you will have to navigate.
-Do not underestimate how difficult this ride will be both in terms of the fitness it will require and the handling ability it demands of you on your bike.
+They are also rugged, with potholes and cattle guards that you will have to navigate.
+Do not underestimate how difficult this ride will be, both in terms of the fitness it will require and the bike handling ability it demands of you.

 The Gran route is not recommended for inexperienced riders.
-We don’t suggest this is your first century.
+We don’t suggest this as your first century.
 Hoo boy.

 A HELMET AND A BIKE